charles-river-analytics/cerulean/README.md

 + `make html` (to build documentation as html)
 + `make latexpdf` (to build documentation as pdf)

+## Examples

+In order to run the examples, you have to install `cerulean` as a python package.
+To do that, just navigate to the directory in which it's located and `/opt/anaconda3/envs/proper-fm/bin/python -m pip install -e .`.

 ## Acknowledgements and other information

-We are grateful for funding from DARPA under the ECoSystemic program.
+We are grateful for funding from DARPA under contract HR00112290006.

 Copyright Charles River Analytics Inc., David Rushing Dewhurst, Joseph Campolongo, and Mike Reposa, 2021 - present.
 All rights reserved.
-This library is *not* to be used outside Charles River Analytics without authorization from DM VP or higher authority.
+This library is *not* to be used outside Charles River Analytics or DARPA without authorization from DARPA PM or higher authority.